leodyversemilla07/saliksikhub/USER_WORKFLOWS.md

 - **Notifications:** Receive real-time updates
 - **Messages:** Communicate with editorial team
 - **Profile:** Update information and preferences
-- **Metrics:** View article-level statistics
+- **Metrics:** View article-level statistics (downloads, views, citations)

 ---

 ## Managing Editor Workflow

 ### Overview

-Managing editors have full system access and oversee overall journal operations, system administration, and workflow management.
+Managing Editors have full system access and oversee overall journal operations, system administration, and workflow management.
+This is typically a staff position within the institution's research office or library.

+> **💡 Role Flexibility**: Depending on your institution's size, the Managing Editor role may be combined with other editorial roles or shared among multiple staff members.

 ### Step-by-Step Workflow